futoin/specs/final/ftn5_iface_http_integration.md

 headers do not have correct MIME-type.

 Invoker should assume *Use Case #4*, if response MIME-Type is not *FutoinMIME*.

+### 2.2.1.
+IANA-registered Media-types

+Due to RFC6838 restrictions, it is not possible to register original *FutoinMIME* types without going through IETF/IESG procedures for standard or standards organization approval.

+Therefore, the following official registrations are done:

+* `application/vnd.futoin+json` for JSON coding
+* `application/vnd.futoin+cbor` for CBOR coding
+* `application/vnd.futoin+msgpack` for MessagePack coding

+HTTP server must always accept both unofficial and official MIME/media types.
+Response type must be "vnd." prefixed only if request "Content-Type" and/or "Accept" headers include "vnd." prefix.
+This requirement is kept for backward compatibility of v1 series.

 # 3. Misc. technical details